Skip to content

 AI changes the attack surface, but not the basic discipline: identify the risk, assess it, treat it, test the controls, and keep reviewing.

-• what objective does this initiative support?
+• what objective does this support?

 • what data will it read, generate, store, or disclose?